contrarian-computing/pinky-8/README.md

 still in production today that are similar to those found in commercial designs of the late 1970s and early 1980s.
 Building a PINKY-8 does not require scavenging parts from vintage machines and every bit can easily be soldered by hand.

-### Minimalist but Expandable
+### Minimal but Expandable
 PINKY-8 is a barebones SBC with onboard I/O limited to the 2 x 8-bit bi-directional GPIO pins and control lines offered by the 65C22S Versatile Interface Adapter.
 These are exposed in two 2x7 socket headers into which expansion boards supporting other forms of I/O (e.g. SPI, I2C, video, sound) can be plugged, similar to Arduino shields.
 There is no elaborate programmable bank switching for RAM or ROM, just jumpers on the board.
 In lieu of power regulation circuitry, PINKY-8 depends on a well-regulated 5V supply (such as a phone charger) attached via a standard USB A-to-B cable.

+### Fully Open-Source
+PINKY-8 is open-source hardware created with open-source hardware, specifically KiCad 4.0.6.
+Source for its ROM is located in a separate repository and can be assembled with the open-source CC65 suite.

 ## Specifications